 3. Cold War Tensions

-The Cold War was characterized by significant tensions between the East and the West.
-The construction of the Berlin Wall exacerbated these tensions, as it demonstrated the unwillingness of the Soviet Union to tolerate Western influence in East Germany.
-It became a focal point for political stand-offs between the United States and the Soviet Union.
+Tensions between East and West were huge during the Cold War.
+The Berlin Wall became symbolic of these tensions, rooting them too on the unwillingness of the Soviet Union to accept West influence in East Germany.
+For the remainder of the 20th century, it became a focal point for political stand offs between the United States and the Soviet Union.

 4. Fall of the Wall and Reunification